Thanks to Belindella for the pre-read on this one; any mistakes are mine. Thank you, fatallyobsessed, for the vb on Twi'd.

 "No one guilts me into anything.
 Bat made one of them for me, right?
-I want to see it again."
+Let me see it again."

-For a long moment she thought he wasn't going to let her, but then he fumbled in his pocket.
+For a long moment she thought he wasn't going to, but then he fumbled in his pocket.

-"It felt odd asking him to melt down a four thousand year-old artifact," he said, "but Bat didn't care."
+"It felt weird asking him to melt down a four thousand year-old artifact," he said, "but Bat didn't care."
 He passed the smaller ring across.
 "I was going to…"

 When he didn't finish, she didn't ask him what he had planned.
-She turned the ring over, then fitted it on different fingers until she reached the middle one.
+She turned the ring over, then tried on different fingers until it fit the middle one.

 "I didn't know your size," he said, quiet again.
 He was staring at her hand.

-"If you're just wearing it to keep me happy…"
+"If you're just wearing it to make me happy…"

-He took her hand.
+He took her hand again.
 His fingers were light and smooth as they tapped against hers.
 The wind blew snow through the air, and it made small, damp spots on her sundress.

 She smiled despite herself.
 "And the sun burns out, and there's no more blood."